Jerrold Scott

 Specialty: Acting, Directing, Voice & Speech

-Professor Scott is a director, actor, and phoneticist who began his career at CWRU with his appointment as assistant professor in July 2000, after serving as a visiting artist.
+Professor Scott is a director, actor, and phoneticist who began his career at CWRU in 2000 as a visiting artist.
+In July 2000 he was appointed assistant professor of Theater.
 He held the Climo Junior Professorship from 2004-2006, until his subsequent promotion to associate professor with tenure.
-He was promoted to the rank of professor in 2013, and appointed chair of the Department of Theater in 2015 and served until 2023.
+In 2013, he was promoted to professor, and in 2015 was named chair of the Department of Theater and served until 2023.
 In 2017 he was named the Katharine Bakeless Nason Professor in Theater and Drama.
-Prior to his CWRU appointments, he was a lecturer at The Catholic University of America and an instructor in the Acting Conservatory of The Studio Theatre in Washington, DC.
-He has also held faculty appointments at The Ohio State University and George Mason University.
-As a scholar, he has presented at the Association for Theatre in Higher Education (ATHE) annual conference, and written for professional journals such as The Voice and Speech Review.